akarayol03/terraform-iaac-eks/README.md

-downloaded terraform version 12.19 unzipped and moved to /bin folder created repo
+downloaded terraform version 12.19 unzipped and moved to /bin folder created repo bastion host public key added to Github

 Created those environments below /configurations/dev/region/dev.tfvars /configurations/dev/region/qa.tfvars
 /configurations/dev/region/stage.tfvars
 /configurations/dev/region/prod.tfvars

-Created s3 folder for each environment and added to tfvars file into each environment Then add values for those variables below in tfvars file region = "" s3_bucket = "" #Will be used to set backend.tf
+Created s3 folder manually for each environment and added to tfvars file into each environment or by using AWS CLI aws s3 mb s3://bucket-name --region (region-name)

+Then add values for those variables below in tfvars file region = "" s3_bucket = "" #Will be used to set backend.tf